Samir70/q-show/README.md

 {
     qType: 'multiChoice', question: 'What do you call the longest chord in a circle?',
     answer: 'diameter', wrongOptions: ['radius', 'tangent', 'line'],
-    feedback: 'The longest chord of a circle is called the diameter.'
+    // optional feedback: 'The longest chord of a circle is called the diameter.'
 }
 ```
 And the 'html' for the page will look like: